 This general motion is expected to continue through Wednesday.

 On the forecast track, the center of the depression is expected to pass over or near the eastern Cabo Verde Islands on Tuesday, and pass near the central portion of those islands Tuesday night and Wednesday morning.

 Invest 95L is a tropical wave located about 650 miles east of the southern Windward Islands that continues to produce disorganized showers and thunderstorms

 Although thunderstorm activity has continued to increase and become a little better organized since Sunday, NHC forecasters say that upper-level winds are expected to be only marginally conducive for significant development of Invest 95L.

 As Invest 95L approaches the Windward Islands, upper-level winds are forecast to become quite hostile for any further development.

-By Wednesday, however, the low is forecast to emerge over the southern Bay of Campeche and then turn northward, and environmental conditions could become a little more conducive for some development towards the end of the week when the system is over the western Gulf of Mexico.
+By late Wednesday, the system is forecast to emerge over the Bay of Campeche and then turn northward, and environmental conditions could become a little more conducive for some development towards the end of the week when the system is over the western Gulf of Mexico.

-Regardless of development, this system and another disturbance over the eastern Pacific are expected to produce heavy rains over a large portion of Central America during the next few days, which could cause flooding and mudslides, especially in mountainous areas.
+Regardless of development, this system and another disturbance over the eastern Pacific are expected to produce heavy rains over a large portion of Central America during the next couple of days, which could cause flooding and mudslides, especially in mountainous areas.